 sudo swupd bundle-add redis-native

-Optional: If you wish to apply advanced configuration, copy the redis.conf into /etc/ directory.
+If you wish to customize settings for Redis, copy the

-The redis-server is now ready to use on Clear Linux OS.
-Try some examples below.
+The Redis-server is now ready to use on Clear Linux OS.
+Try some of the examples shown below.

-SET key to hold string value.
-In the set create connections and increment.
+SET a key to hold a string value.
+In the set, create connections and increment.

 SET server:name "clearlinux"